 Upon entering the PhD program, each student will be assigned an academic advisor, and with the help of the advisor will develop and file a plan of study (which can be brought up to date when necessary).
-The plan of study should be filed with the graduate advisor and uploaded to the E-Forms system no later than the end of the first term.
-The Eforms (https://gradcollege.irt.drexel.edu/) system will be used to track program progression and milestones.
+The plan of study should be filed with the graduate advisor and uploaded to the E-Forms system no later than the end of the first term (you must be connected to the Drexel VPN for access to Eforms).
+The Eforms system will be used to track program progression and milestones.
 Sample Plans of Study are presented below: